dmacfarlane/angular-mentions/README.md

 #### Options

-- `[mentionSelect]="formatter"` to specify a optional function to format the selected item before inserting the text.
 - `[triggerChar]="@"` to specify the character that should trigger the menu behavior.
 The default value is '@'.
+- `[maxItems]="10"` to limit the number of items shown in the pop-up menu.
+The default is no limit.
+- `[mentionSelect]="formatter"` to specify a optional function to format the selected item before inserting the text.
+- `[labelKey]="label"` to specify the field to be used as the item label (when the items are objects).
+- `[disableSearch]="true"` to disable internal filtering (only useful if async search is used).
+- `(searchTerm)=""` event emitted whenever the search term changes.
+Can be used to trigger async search.

 #### TODO:

 - Improve npm package structure
 - Improve menu positioning
-- Configurable limit on number of items shown
-- Load items via http service (configureable number of chars before search, and debounce requests)
+- Additional tests for options